hitwill/kin-nodejs-app/README.md

 # Kin Node.js App

-This is a Node.js app using the Kin SDK for Node.js
+This is a Node.js server app using the Kin SDK for Node.js

+This app uses Node.js, Express, Mongoose and the Kin SDK

+This app will will include user management, transaction management and JWT authentication

-Currently a work in progress not meant for production
+#Currently a work in progress not meant for production